Usage & Agreement

 19. Disclaimer of Warranty; Limitation of Liability

-Visitor expressly agrees that use of the Website is at Visitor’s sole risk.
+You expressly agree that use of the Website is at your sole risk.
 Neither SMART nor its directors, officers, employees or agents warrant that the Website or the Hosted Services will be uninterrupted or error-free.

 The Website and the Hosted Services are provided on an “as is” basis without warranties of any kind, either express or implied, including, but not limited to, warranties of title or implied warranties of merchantability or fitness for a particular purpose.